With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 This is a bead work tray with the selected beads.
 A small scissor, beading needles, and nymo thread will be needed.

 This is how the first half of the flowers and leaves looks.
 Notice the fold in the peyote band.
-The other half of the flowers and leaves will be on ...
+The other half of the flowers and leaves will ...

 These are the tools you will need to finish the necklace.
 Round nose pliers and wire clipper.

 Now we have to attach the clasp.
 Seed beads are small, and have thread in them, so fine wire is needed to fit through the holes.
-The only fine wire ...
+The only ...

 Here is the finished clasp assembly.
 Yes, there are only 3 beads on the left.
 Glass beads can break!